fullmetalbrackets/blog/src/content/blog/using-surge-sh-to-host-static-sites.md

 ---
-title: "Using Surge.sh to quickly and easily host static sites"
+title: 'Using Surge.sh to quickly and easily host static sites'
-description: "Although I love using Netlify to host my site, for testing out sites and simple apps I have fallen in love with Surge.sh, a ridiculously simple web hosting solution that works entirely from the command line."
+description: 'Although I love using Netlify to host my site, for testing out sites and simple apps I have fallen in love with Surge.sh, a ridiculously simple web hosting solution that works entirely from the command line.'
 pubDate: 2022-10-05
-tags: ["web development"]
+tags: ['web development']
 related1: 5-ways-to-host-site-free
 ---